Staging an Intervention for an Addict

 Introduction

-According to a report from the Office of Disease Prevention and Health Promotion, 95 percent of those who are struggling with a substance abuse issue are unaware that it’s a problem.
+According to the the Mayo Clinic, many addicts are not able to recognize that they have a problem and often times will not seek out treatment on their own.
 In many cases, a person needs to hear from a close friend, family member, or other loved one before they realize the seriousness of their addiction to drugs or alcohol.

 An intervention can be a useful tool for opening one’s eyes to their addiction.
 It needs to be handled properly, though, to be effective.